QigongChen/QigongChen.github.io/README.md

 - **Using locally with Jekyll.** You may install Jekyll on your own computer and generate static web pages (i.e., HTML files) with this template.
 After that, you may upload the HTML files to your server.

 The detailed instructions are available below.

-### Using with the GitHub Pages Service

-There are two ways to use this template on GitHub:

-#### Fork this repository
-- Fork this repository (or [use this repository as a template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template)) and change the name to `your-username.github.io`.

-- Enable the GitHub pages for that repository following the steps [here](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-your-site).